Azure/GenAIOps/labs/bootstrapping.md

 1. Inspect the `infra/` directory:
    - `main.bicep` defines your core resources.
    - `modules/` contains reusable components (App Service, Storage, AI Foundry, etc.).

 2. Review CI/CD pipeline definitions:
    - `.github/workflows/` for GitHub Actions
    - `.azdo/` for Azure DevOps pipelines

-3. Browse to your orchestrator endpoint URL (displayed by `azd provision`) and confirm it returns a “404 Not Found”—indicating the app is deployed and ready to accept requests.
+3. Browse to your orchestrator endpoint URL (displayed by `azd provision`) and confirm it returns a "404 Not Found"—indicating the app is deployed and ready to accept requests.

 Congratulations—you've successfully bootstrapped a new GenAI project using the GPT-RAG orchestrator template!
 You’re now ready to move on to Lab 2: From Idea to Prototype.